dymaczew/fs20icam/LabGuides/Exercise4/README.md

 ![](images/2020-01-15-13-36-26.png)

-### 7. In the next step you need to provide the tested application URL.
-As the managed cluster you use in the lab is really lightweight it does not have the ingress installed.
+### 7. In the next step you need to provide the URL of the bookinfo main application page.

+As the managed cluster you use in the lab is really lightweight, it does not have the ingress installed.
 For testing you will use Cluster IP.
 To find out the ClusterIP run the following command:

 ```
 kubectl get svc -n bookinfo |grep productpage |awk '{print "http://" $3 ":9080/productpage?u=normal"}'